This is a list of tips that should help you be more productive when working on Fuchsia.

 petals' repos will be synced to specific revisions that may be behind HEAD of

 Fuchsia's continuous integration system (specifically rollers) makes a new revision

 of a petal available to other petals only after testing that the new revision

 doesn't break other petals.

 jiri update will always leave other petals synced

 to these successfully-tested revisions.
-But a git rebase to origin/master for a
+But a git rebase to origin/main for a

 petal may advance that repo beyond the tested revision, which has the potential